Disability Insurance and How It Works

 What does disability insurance cover?

-Disability income insurance covers everything from total to partial disability to disability of such a severe extent that the insurance company presumes you won't recover from it.
+Disability income insurance covers everything from total to partial disability to disability to such a severe extent that the insurance company presumes you won't recover from it.

 While many insurances like homeowner's insurance or auto insurance are typically straightforward, disability insurance isn't.
 It doesn't actually "cover" disabilities.
 Instead, it covers a portion of your income in the event of a disability.
 So, it's best to look at it from a general income insurance perspective and not a disability one.
-That's why at Asteya we prefer to call it disability income insurance or simply income insurance.
+That's why at Asteya we prefer to call it disability income insurance because to a little more straightforward with what it protects.
 It acts like a monthly paycheck when injury or illness hits and renders you unable to work.

 People underestimate the risk of becoming disabled.
 It is, in reality, greater than we think.
 According to the Social Security Administration, one in four workers will become disabled during their working years, and one in eight will experience a long-term disability that lasts more than five years.
 Disability insurance also isn't just for freak accidents: almost 90% of long-term disabilities are caused by illnesses such as cancer, mental nervous, heart disease, and even arthritis.